-- Program faculty will provide the primary source of research opportunities for students to share in during their training, as well as serving as the foundation for dissertation research - Collaboration with faculty across URMC clinical and basic science departments is encouraged - The inclusion of primary data collection in the doctoral research will be a critical component of each project - Candidates are required to make a formal oral presentation of their planned research investigation to their respective Dissertation Advisory Committee.
-This presentation is open to any URMC faculty and staff - Each student will be strongly encouraged to seek pre-doctoral funding to support the dissertation research. - At the completion of the research investigation the student will be required to present and defend his/her research methodology and findings at a public forum
+- Program faculty will provide the primary source of research opportunities for students to share in during their training, as well as serving as the foundation for dissertation research - Collaboration with faculty across URMC clinical and basic science departments is encouraged - The inclusion of primary data collection in the doctoral research is required and is a critical component of each project - Candidates are required to make a formal oral presentation of their planned research investigation to their respective Dissertation Advisory Committee.
+This presentation is open to any URMC faculty and staff - Each student will be strongly encouraged to seek pre-doctoral funding to support the dissertation research.

+• At the completion of the research investigation the student will be required to present and defend his/her research methodology and findings at a public forum
-- The committee for the final defense will consist of the dissertation committee - The committee Chairman must be at the Assistant Professor or higher level and must hold a primary appointment in the Division of Epidemiology.
-Faculty at the Assistant Professor level must have served as a member on the committee of a completed dissertation research project prior to serving as committee Chairman - Other members will include at least one full-time faculty member of the rank of Assistant Professor or higher who holds a primary appointment in the PHS and one or two "outside" members who hold a primary appointment in another department - All other requirements for completion of this process will follow the regulations outlined in the Official Bulletin for Graduate Studies

-Award of Degree

-- A degree candidate upon meeting all degree requirements will be recommended for the degree at the next meeting of the Board of Trustees - o Degrees are approved by the Board of Trustees at its regular meetings in October, February and May - Degrees are conferred annually at the University's Graduate Commencement in May
+- The committee for the final defense will consist of: - The committee Chairperson must be at an Assistant Professor or higher level and must hold a primary appointment in the Division of Epidemiology.
+Faculty at the Assistant Professor level must have served as a member on the committee of a completed dissertation research project prior to serving as committee Chairperson - One full-time faculty member of the rank of Assistant Professor or higher who holds a primary appointment in the PHS - Two "outside" members who hold a primary appointment in another department - All other requirements for completion of this process will follow the regulations outlined in the Official Bulletin for Graduate Studies - Award of Degree - A degree candidate upon meeting all degree requirements will be recommended for the degree at the next meeting of the Board of Trustees - Degrees are approved by the Board of Trustees at its regular meetings in October, February and May - o Degrees are conferred annually at the University's Graduate Commencement in May